BVISAIL

 Check out this full video of How to Make a Painkiller.
 Furthermore, the signature cocktail from the British Virgin Island’s Soggy Dollar Bar on White Bay Beach, Jost Van Dyke.
 One of the best anchorages in the BVI for your next Yacht Charter…

-Soggy Dollar is located at White Bay on Jost Van Dyke.
+Soggy Dollar Bar BVI is located at White Bay on Jost Van Dyke.
 White Bay is the next bay over from where Foxy’s is located.
 It is a trendy day trip spot for visitors from St Thomas “USVI” and the BVI.

 Indeed it is the leading daytime beach scene in the BVI.
 Many visitors enjoy Painkillers and other adult beverages.